This post may contain affiliate links, please see our privacy policy for details

 Hong Kong style sweet and sour chicken is crispy, juicy, tangy, and delicious made with crispy yet tender chicken thighs, red onion, bell peppers, and pineapple.

 There’s nothing better than taking a bite of this classic Hong Kong style sweet and sour chicken.
-The chicken thighs are marinated, battered, and fried to golden perfection and then tossed in a thick, sweet, and glossy sauce with red onion, bell peppers, and juicy fresh pineapple chunks.
+The juicy chicken thighs are marinated, battered, and fried to golden perfection, and then tossed in a thick, sweet, and glossy sauce with red onion, bell peppers, and juicy fresh pineapple chunks.

 What is Hong Kong Style Sweet and Sour Chicken?

-Hong Kong style sweet and sour chicken is a popular Hong Kong dish that features light crispy fried chicken, bell peppers, red onions, and fresh pineapple chunks that are coated in a balanced and glossy sweet and sour sauce.
+Hong Kong sweet and sour chicken is a popular Chinese/Hong Kong-style dish that features light, crispy fried chicken, bell peppers, red onions, and fresh pineapple chunks that are coated in a balanced and glossy sweet and sour sauce.
+It is typically served for lunch or dinner with a bowl of steamed white rice.

 Sweet and sour Hong Kong style differs from Western versions in terms of sweetness.
 The Western American sweet and sour chicken tends to be sweeter and less balanced.
 Whereas, the Hong Kong chicken has a more balanced flavor profile pulling the sweetness from the natural pineapple juice.